What is LASER?

 Diodes now come with painless in-motion technology which is much better tolerated by patients.

-The reduction in hairs is permanent with just few touch up sessions that may be taken in 3-6 months.
+The reduction in hair is long term however a few touch up sessions may be required at a gap of a couple of months.

 Who can perform LASER?